al-jane/ParkWise/README.md

 **Parking Management System**

-ParkWise is a web-based parking management system designed to help operators manage parking facilities efficiently — from real-time space monitoring to billing and reservations, all in one dashboard.
+ParkWise is a parking management system designed to help operators manage parking facilities efficiently — from real-time space monitoring to billing and reservations, all in one dashboard.

 ## Table of Contents